Applied Engineering, Safety, and Technology (AEST)

 - Offers bachelor's and master's degree programs in nursing.
-All programs are fully accredited by the National League for Nursing Accreditation Committee.
+All programs are fully accredited by the Accreditation Commission for Education in Nursing Inc. (ACEN).

-- Master's of Science in Nursing programs include Family Nurse Practitioner and Nursing Education.
+- Master's of Science in Nursing programs include Family/Individual Across the Lifespan Nurse Practitioner and Nursing Education.

 - Ample clinical exposure in area hospitals and primary care facilities.

-- Graduates register high level of satisfaction with the program.
+- Graduates and their employers register high level of satisfaction with the program.

-- Sigma Theta Tau International, Xi CHi Chapter, the Honor Society of Nursing.
+- Sigma Theta Tau International, Xi Chi-at-large-Chapter, the Honor Society of Nursing.